 Confucius said: “If wealth was worth pursuing, I’d go after it even if it meant working as a lowly official.
-But if not, I’d rather follow my own interests.”
-(1) (2)
+But since it isn’t, I prefer to pursue what I love.”
+(1) (2) (3)

 If you pursue a career or set up a business with the sole aim of making money, the chances are that you’ll end up feeling empty and disappointed.
 Even if you succeed in bringing in the moolah, you’ll be so focused on keeping the geyser gushing that you won’t have time to enjoy the comforts of the lifestyle it brings.